 Dulce et decorum est pro patria mori.

-“It is sweet and proper to die for the fatherland.”
+“It is sweet and proper to die for one’s country.”

 Odes 3.2.13